 You may say, “why this option?”

-Well, if you are exporting in STEP 1 bigger volumes in the first step, you’ll have to wait for hours to get your final .CSV file.
+Well, if you are exporting in bigger volumes STEP 1 , you’ll have to wait for hours to get your final .CSV file.

 By copying the link address, you can start with STEP 2 at the same time.
 You don’t have to wait for your final .CSV file.
 Because this link will add up the data and update itself.